Z3r4t05/FPT/README.md

-# My Course at FPT University
+# My Courses at FPT University
 ## Warning: LAB p71 is missing db writing and reading function